maratai/craftery/sff.md

 **Nota bene**: Categories are for my own organizational purposes.
 I'm not interested in flamewars about subsubsubgenres, thanks.
 Also, I'm a *very slow* reader.

+# Alien Science Fiction
+- Adrian Tchaikovsky. *Children of Time* and *Children of Ruin*.

 # Arthurian Fantasy
 Note that I've placed Parke Godwin's Arthuriana under **Historical Fiction**.